 Second, it has antimicrobial and antifungal properties (source).

-Third, research has shown that it has a slight antibacterial effect towards P. acnes (the pesky acne-causing bacteria) (source).
+Third, research has shown that it has a slight antibacterial effect towards P. acnes (aka acne-causing bacteria) (source).

 You might have heard about hyaluronic acid from a Neutrogena (or Loreal or Olay) commercial.